r00t-3xp10it/venom/README.md

     openssl (build SSL certs) | CarbonCopy (sign exe binarys) | ResourceHacker (wine) | NXcrypt (python crypter)

     "venom.sh will download/install all dependencies as they are needed".
-Adicionally was build the script venom-main/aux/setup.sh to help you install all framework dependencies fast and easy.
+Adicionally was build the script venom-main/aux/setup.sh to help you install all framework dependencies fast and easy. we just need to install first the most importante dependencies before trigger setup.sh = zenity, metasploit, ettercap ..

 ## DOWNLOAD/INSTALL